Market Timing vs Time in the Market

 Written by: The Zoe Team

 Though these terms may sound similar, market timing is not the same as time in the market.
-What do these mean and which is a sounder investment strategy?
+What do these mean, and which is a sounder investment strategy?

 Let’s take a poll.
-Raise your hand if you’ve ever heard someone brag about how they bought Amazon stock right before its share price doubled?
-As Warren Buffett once said, “The only value of stock forecasters is to make fortune-tellers look good.”
+Raise your hand if you’ve ever heard someone brag about how they bought Amazon stock right before its share price doubled.
+Warren Buffett once said, “The only value of stock forecasters is to make fortune-tellers look good.”
 The short-term direction of stock prices is close to random.
 But why?
 It all comes down to human psychology and the relationship between markets and volatility.
 Time in the market beats market timing every time.

 Does Time In the Market Beat Market Timing ?

-Nobody can exactly predict a stock’s future price but that doesn’t stop many from trying to do so.
+Nobody can exactly predict a stock’s future price, but that doesn’t stop many from trying to do so.
 Study after study over the years has shown that “market timing” does not work and that “time in the market” is the way to go.
 That said, academia can be redundant.
 We’ve simplified the differences between time in the market and market timing to explain the best investing strategies for investors.

 What Is Market Timing?